smart-data-models/dataModel.STAT-DCAT-AP/Concept/doc/spec_FR.md

       x-ngsi:
         type: Property
     id:
-      anyOf: &concept_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
       description: Unique identifier of the entity
       x-ngsi:
         type: Property
     inScheme:
-      description: "Relationship.
-Model:'https://www.w3.org/TR/skos-reference/#schemes'.
-Link to the ConceptSchema in which it is defined this Concept."
+      description: Link to the ConceptSchema in which it is defined this Concept
       type: string
       x-ngsi:
         model: "https://www.w3.org/TR/skos-reference/#schemes"
         type: Relationship
     language:
-      description: "Property.
-Model:'https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#LinguisticSystem'.
-This property refers to a language of the Concept."
+      description: This property refers to a language of the Concept
       items:
         enum:
           - en